Winter Is Here — and This App Will Help You Make Money Shoveling Snow

 The Shovler app takes 20% of each job (though there are promo codes out there for 10% off), and the human shoveler gets the rest.

-Miller says shovelers have made up to $200 per gig this past year.
-He says the app also hosts customers who tip generously, some tacking on a 50% tip.
+Miller says shovelers have made up to $200 per gig and says the app also hosts customers who tip generously, some tacking on a 50% tip.

 “Shovelers love the app because they get paid by the job, not the hour,” Miller says.
 “That really gives them the ability to earn $50 in an hour if they are quick.”